23 Basic American History Questions Most Americans Get Wrong

-Why was Chicago originally nicknamed the windy city?
+Why was Chicago nicknamed the Windy City?

-Wrong Answer: It's really windy!
+Incorrect: It's really windy!

-While Chicago certainly does experience some blustery weather, the name has nothing to do with the weather.
-(In fact, according to one USA Today report, Chicago doesn't even crack the top 10 windiest cities.
+While Chicago certainly does experience some blustery weather, the name has nothing to do with the outdoor elements.
+In fact, according to one USA Today report, Chicago doesn't even crack the top 10 windiest cities.

 Who invented the light bulb?

-Wrong Answer: Thomas Edison or Benjamin Franklin.
+Incorrect: Thomas Edison or Benjamin Franklin

 While one study found that 37 percent of Americans think that Benjamin Franklin invented the lightbulb and plenty of others would opt for Thomas Edison, neither man was truly the first behind that particular innovation.
 As reported by Science Focus, "The basic idea of using electricity to create light was first investigated over 200 years ago by the English chemist Humphrey Davy."
 However, Davy faced the issue of finding an affordable material that burned brightly and was long-lasting, so "U.S. inventor Thomas Edison is often credited with creating the solution in 1879: the carbon filament light bulb."

 And while that sounds impressive, Ripley's explains that, "by the time Edison started working on it, the light bulb had been around for a long time, just in a different form."
 In fact, "about 20 inventors from across the world had drafted various patents on it."